dipy/dipy/doc/interfaces/bundle_segmentation_flow.rst

 For more information about each command line, you can go to `<https://github.com/dipy/dipy/blob/master/dipy/workflows/segment.py>`_

-If you are using any of these commands do cite the relevant papers.
+If you are using any of these commands do cite the relevant papers and DIPY [4]_.

 ..
 [1] Garyfallidis et al. Recognition of white matter bundles using local and
     global streamline-based registration and clustering, Neuroimage, 2017